dustinpfister/blog_posts/_posts/threejs-color.md

 ## THREE.Color and what to know first

-This is a post on the THREE.Color constructor in three.js that is used to create an object that represents a certain color that can be used for various other features in threejs.
-This is not a post on the [basics of getting started with three.js](/2018/04/04/threejs-getting-started/), and client side javaScript in general, so I assume that you have at least some background, and just want to learn more about color in three.js.
-Still in this section I will be going over a few key details that you might want to be aware of before hand if you are nit all ready.
+This is a post on the THREE.Color constructor in the javaScript library three.js, this is not a post on the [basics of getting started with three.js](/2018/04/04/threejs-getting-started/), and client side javaScript in general, so I assume that you have at least some background with these subjects before hand.
+I will then not be getting into great detail about threejs as well as the subject of color in general when it comes to client side javaScript.
+Still in this section I will be going over a few key details that you might want to read up more on that are relevant to the rest of the content of this post.

 ### A Transparent effect is a whole other can of worms